RamonKaspar/SmartMensa/README.md

   - [ ] Add favourite mensas functionality
   - [ ] Add personalized setting (allergens etc.)

+- [ ] Milestone 5: Use gitlap pipeline to run python in backend
+  - [ ] Install chrome-driver, chromium-browser and python with all the necessary packages

 Create a list subtask.\
 Open an issue for each subtask.
 Once you create a subtask, link the corresponding issue.\
 Create a merge request (with corresponding branch) from each issue.\